“Why can’t I lose weight, Steve?”

 - Pass through as waste: pee and poop.

-- Get stored as fat: saved for a rainy day.
+- Get stored (usually as fat): saved for a rainy day.

 If we are overweight, we are consuming more ‘energy’ than our bodies need every day.
 Because our body doesn’t need all of it, too much is being stored as fat.